BINARY-SPACE/SatView/Documents/Coding.md

 Implements the telemetry processor.<br />
 **CTCProcessEngine**:<br />
 Implements the telecommand processor.<br />
+Note: SatView™'s telecommand sub-system has never been used in one of the past missions and hence requires extensive testing.

 The above principle is illustrated with the **CDatabaseEngine** class:
 <p align="center">